 Crossover cases involving mental health / human rights / disability discrimination / social security issues, are also a feature of her work, including cases on goods and services.
 She particularly welcomes disability discrimination cases raising mental health issues as these draw on her specialist background.
 She has acted as a mediator in such cases.

 APPOINTMENTS AND MEMBERSHIPS

-Formerly part of the ELA sub-committee responding to the consultation on the simplification of tax and national insurance treatment of termination payments.
+Sally has been a member of several ELA sub-committees, including its Covid sub-committee, its Employment Law Oversight Committee, its Family Rights working party and the sub-committee responding to the consultation on the simplification of tax and national insurance treatment of termination payments.

 PUBLICATIONS AND TRAINING

 Co-editor with Nathaniel Caiden of Cloisters Toolkit: Returning to work in the time of Coronavirus (10th edition) since its 6th edition in June 2020